 - Strategy: Design contributes to shaping the design organization’s vision and strategy.

 - Operation: In this type of role, design contributes toward improving the whole system, including its marketing, production, and communications.
+If you want to widen the reach of your audience online, you can utilize tactics like .ai domain names.

 - Function: This is the core of the design role, where designers create new, innovative ideas and products.